 My First Reaction

-When I’ve found out I need surgery; I am horrified and upset.
+When I’ve found out I need surgery; I am always upset.
 It’s not so much the surgery as it is everything before and after.
 Don’t get me wrong, I don’t think anyone likes surgery, except maybe the surgeon, but it’s a blip on the radar compared to everything else.

 There’s the 65 interviews with various medical professionals and administrators, the medical tests to measure my health. all the recuperation afterwards, as well as all the paperwork.
 I always expect carpal tunnel syndrome to be a side effect.